Combining the Silhouette and Skeleton Data for Gait Recognition: Introduction

-\item In the model-based branch, we propose a simple but effective fully connected graph convolution operator that constructs a fully connected skeleton graph, which can adaptively capture the dependencies between all nodes without multi-scale convolutions.
-For more discriminative representations from raw skeleton data, we propose a fine-grained attention module named STC-Att to learn the spatial, temporal and channel-wise attention meanwhile.

-\item Experimental results on CASIA-B dataset demonstrate that the proposed method achieves superior gait recognition performance and outperforms prior state-of-the-art methods.
+The main contributions of the proposed method are summarized as follows: (1) We propose a new two-branch framework for gait recognition task, which combines appearance- and model-based features to obtain their complementary advantages.
+(2) In the model-based branch, we propose an effective fully connected graph convolution operator, which can adaptively capture the dependencies between all nodes without multi-scale convolutions.
+Also, for more discriminative representations from raw skeleton data, we propose a multi-dimension attention module named STC-Att to learn the spatial, temporal and channel-wise attention simultaneously.
+(3) Experimental results demonstrate that our method achieves superior performance, especially on the cloth-changing condition, than the prior state-of-the-art methods.